-One block from the warm springs in an historic building.
+One block from the warm springs in a historic building.
 Treatments include facials, pedicures, manicures, and various wraps.
-Massage — ranging from therapeutic to aroma-stone and raindrop therapy to Reiki and reflexology — is an art form at Atasia.
-Berkeley Springs’ healing waters fill private whirlpools, generate steam in the new Eucalyptus Steam room, and provide a luxurious rinse from 5 shower heads to complement mud treatments and sugar scrubs.
+Massage-ranging from therapeutic to aroma-stone and raindrop therapy to Reiki and reflexology-is an art form at Atasia.
+Berkeley Springs’ healing waters fill private whirlpools, generate steam in the new Eucalyptus Steam room, and provide a luxurious rinse from 5 showerheads to complement mud treatments and sugar scrubs.
 Atasia is the dream of master massage therapist, Frankie Tan, who designed and built the spa with its unique blend of Asian and western decor.
 All of Atasia’s therapists are licensed in their specialties.